AppleGreen Cottage

 Trim corners to reduce bulk, making sure you don't cut into the stitching line, then turn right side out through the envelope opening on the back of the pillow sham.

-Step 10 - Create the Flange
+Step 10 - Create a Pillow Flange

 creating a flange on a diy Christmas pillow